But at Hotjar, we know that product management is anything but straightforward, which is why we asked our own product managers about product workflow.

 For example, you can use Session Recordings to gain empathy by seeing users’ behavior on your website.

-Benefit: focus the team on the customer first-and-foremost, rather than focusing on self-serving concerns like hitting deadlines or achieving goals.
+Benefit: focus the product management team on the customer first-and-foremost, rather than focusing on self-serving concerns like hitting deadlines or achieving goals.

 2. Too much focus on big roadmap items